rosenloecher-it/prend/README.md

 - (But) try-finally constructs got unreliable too.
 There were situations were the "finally"-branch was not called and let the system in a locked state.
 (A related issue: https://github.com/eclipse/smarthome/issues/6218)

 Issues were filed as bug, but the immediate solution was to change my code, even if it took some time.
 I had difficulties to find the problems without proper tooling (debugger, unittests).
 Some of the strange situations occured only during startup of OpenHAB.

 The alternative [JSR 223](https://www.openhab.org/docs/configuration/jsr223-js.html) supports only Python 2.7 and that Javascript was also quite of cumbersome (no ES6).
-Both implementations base on a the (Java) Oracle Nashorn engine which is announced as deprecated.
+Both implementations base on the (Java) Oracle Nashorn engine which is announced as deprecated.

-So the question was, how to make my code future proof and easy to handle...
+So the question was, how to make my code future-proof and easy to handle...

 ## Startup